Let the confusion begin

 [Bible references: Psalm 139; Jeremiah 29:11; Ephesians 2:10]

-There’s a story to our lives.
-Some of us feel content, for the moment, about where we are.
-But many of us want a story that doesn’t end where we currently are because we want our lives to be more than the mess we are or the mess we see.
-We have a sense that “this is not the way things should be,” something is not right either about ourselves or our bodies or our minds our situation or the world around us.
-We want our selves or our world to be better or to be in a better place.
-We are, at some level, discontent, dissatisfied, and restless.
+Many of us don’t want the story of our life to end where we currently are because we want our lives to be more than the mess we are or the mess we see.
+We have a sense that “this is not the way things should be,” something is not right either about ourselves or our bodies or our minds or our situation or the world around us.
+At some level we are discontented, dissatisfied, and restless.

 A few thousand years ago, someone began writing a story, a different story than the others in circulation at the time.
 Those other stories were about gods who, except for being immortal, acted just like the humans with all their faults and shortcomings.
 And those stories headed nowhere.
 Nothing got better.[1]